-1)What is NDR in eCommerce and How Does It Work?
+1)What is NDR (Non-Delivery Report) in eCommerce, and How Does It Work?

 NDR is a well-known acronym in the world of eCommerce and stands for Non-Delivery Reports.
 NDR is the status given to undelivered orders or orders where the delivery attempt failed.
 When an order reaches the last mile of delivery, the order is only considered complete when it has been handed over to the customer.